Robustness Measures in Distributionally Robust Optimization: Examples

 \section{Examples}

 We consider two examples, inventory control and CVaR minimization.
-Both illustrate how the multi-objective perspective can be used to select the family and size of uncertainty sets in a DRO model.
-In particular sensitivity measures can be used to identify vulnerabilities to misspecification from the cost distribution of the nominal solution and the uncertainty set that most efficiently controls these sensitivities.
+Both illustrate how worst-case sensitivity can be used to select the family and size of uncertainty sets in a DRO model.
+In particular sensitivity measures can be used to identify vulnerabilities of the nominal solution and the uncertainty set that most efficiently controls these sensitivities.
 Mean--sensitivity frontiers are used to choose the size of the uncertainty set.

 Both examples show that the sensitivity measure of the uncertainty set can have a substantial impact on the DRO solution; a decision is ``robust" with respect to the stress test defined by an uncertainty set and DRO solutions reduce sensitivity with respect to its uncertainty set.
 For the inventory problem, we even have conflicting recommendations on how to be ``more robust."
 (There are also examples where robust solutions under different uncertainty sets are almost the same (Appendix \ref{sec:LR}).)
+When the price of robustness is high, which is the case in the inventory application, the sensitivity measure provides guidance on redesigning the system, in this case with ``return contracts," to improve the tradeoff.